Section 4000: Administration

 The basic principles of Administrative Organization and Operation are:

-- The working relationships shall involve two (2) types of officers: line and staff.
-Line organization involves a direct flow of authority upward and downward from chief school officer to building principal.
-A line officer has power and authority over subordinates.
-Staff officers do not stand in the direct line of authority; they serve as coordinators or consultants.
+a)Working relationships shall involve three (3) types of officers: administrators, supervisors, and chairpersons/team leaders.
+Administrators and supervisors shall have authority over subordinates.
+Chairpersons do not stand in the direct line of authority; they serve as coordinators or consultants.